ufal/npfl138/exam/questions.md

   individual characters), and two sentence-level bidirectional RNNs (explaining the bidirectionality) with a residual connection.
 Where would you put the dropout layers?
 [10]

+#### Questions@:, Lecture 9 Questions
+- In the context of named entity recognition, describe what the BIO encoding is and why it is used.
+[5]

+- Write down the dynamic programming algorithm for decoding a BIO-tag sequence, including its asymptotic complexity.
+[10]

+- In the context of CTC loss, describe regular and extended labelings and write down the algorithm for computing the log probability of a gold label sequence $\boldsymbol y$.
+[10]

+- Describe how CTC predictions are performed using a beam-search.
+[5]

+- Draw the CBOW architecture from `word2vec`, including the sizes of the inputs and the sizes of the outputs and used non-linearities.
+Also make sure to indicate where the embeddings are being trained.
+[5]

+- Draw the SkipGram architecture from `word2vec`, including the sizes of the inputs and the sizes of the outputs and used non-linearities.
+Also make sure to indicate where the embeddings are being trained.
+[5]

+- Describe the hierarchical softmax used in `word2vec`.
+[5]

+- Describe the negative sampling proposed in `word2vec`, including the choice of distribution of negative samples.
+[5]

+- Write down why are subword units used in text processing, and describe the BPE algorithm for constructing a subword dictionary from a large corpus.
+[5]

+- Write down why are subword units used in text processing, and describe the WordPieces algorithm for constructing a subword dictionary from a large corpus.
+[5]

+- Pinpoint the differences between the BPE and WordPieces algorithms, both during dictionary construction and during inference.
+[5]